 \subsection{High Performance Computing Methods}

-So far in this section, we have discussed efficient Transformer models from the perspectives of deep learning and NLP.
-However, we have not considered their efficiency on hardware.
-As modern hardware provides a variety of modes for running a program, the practical time and memory footprint savings generally depend on the specifications of hardware systems.
-One line of research on efficient use of computing resources explores methods of parallel computing.
+So far in this section, we have discussed efficient Transformer models from the perspective of deep learning.
+However, we have not considered their hardware efficiency.
+As modern hardware provides a variety of execution paradigms, the practical time and memory footprint savings generally depend on the specifications of the hardware systems.
+One line of research on the efficient use of computing resources explores parallel computing methods.
 There have been many attempts to develop large-scale Transformer models by using a cluster of machines.
 Typically, scaling Transformers to models with billions or even tens of billions of parameters requires a careful design of parallelism strategies for sharding the big networks.
-More efficient implementations of such systems also need considerations of networking and communication in the cluster, as well as the utilization of sparse models that activate only a small sub-set of the parameters for each sample, enabling the use of very large models.
-Most of these methods have been studied in an extensive literature on how to scale up the training of deep neural networks like Transformers efficiently \citep{lepikhing-etal:2021shard,barham-etal:2022pathways,fedus-etal:2022switch}.
-The results of these studies were foundational to many follow-on works on investigating the \textbf{scaling laws} for large language models \citep{brown-etal:2020language,chowdhery-etal:2022palm}.
-Since large-scale distributed models are generic and not specialized to the case of Transformers, we skip the discussion of them here.
-The interested readers can refer to the above papers for more detailed discussions.
+More efficient implementations of such systems also require consideration of communication overhead in the cluster, as well as the utilization of sparse models that activate only a small subset of the parameters for each sample, thereby enabling the use of very large models.
+Most of these methods have been extensively studied in the literature~\citep{lepikhing-etal:2021shard,barham-etal:2022pathways,fedus-etal:2022switch}.
+The results of these studies are foundational to many follow-on works investigating the \textbf{scaling laws} for large language models~\citep{brown-etal:2020language,chowdhery-etal:2022palm}.
+Since large-scale distributed models are generic and not specialized to the case of Transformers, we skip their discussion here.
+Interested readers can refer to the above papers for more detailed discussions.